 Important UAFS Scholarship Information

-- UAFS scholarship recipients must meet all university admission requirements and are required to maintain full-time enrollment (at least 12+ credit hours), while receiving any university scholarship.
+- UAFS scholarship recipients must meet all university admission requirements and are required to maintain full-time enrollment (at least 12+ credit hours), while receiving most university scholarship.

 - Equivalent SAT scores will be considered in place of the ACT score.

-- UAFS does not accept “super scores” or recalculated ACT scores using subscores from multiple exams for scholarship purposes.
+- Starting fall 2021, UAFS will accept “super scores” or recalculated ACT scores using subscores from multiple exams for scholarship purposes.

-- University tuition scholarships are not stackable.
+- University of Arkansas Fort Smith tuition scholarships are not stackable.
 This means that if a student qualifies for multiple tuition scholarships, they will only be awarded one scholarship with the highest eligible value.

-All scholarships are renewable based on the terms and conditions of each contract.
-The University of Arkansas - Fort Smith policy is not to hold or reinstate scholarships.
+All scholarships are renewable based on the terms and conditions of each contract, for this reason it is important to save all documentation.
+The University of Arkansas - Fort Smith policy is not to HOLD or REINSTATE scholarships.
 However, we understand that unforeseen situations can occur.
 Below are specific reasons you can request a hold/reinstatement on your UAFS scholarship.
 Request are reviewed by a committee and all decisions are final.

 - Student/ *Immediate family member illness

 *Immediate family is defined as father, mother, sister, brother, spouse, child, grandparents, grandchild, in-laws, or any individual acting as a parent or guardian.